natanPrs/dataStructure/README.md

 <h2 id="colab">🤝 Collaborators</h2>

-Special thank you for all people that contributed for this project.
+Special thank you for all people that contributed for this project

 <table>
   <tr>